A Guide on Charting and Custom Indicators

 {plotly} as backend, the

--objects complies with it’s syntax.
+chart-objects complies with it’s syntax.

 Custom Indicators

-We start by creating a simple chart
+We start by creating a simple chart-object with

-as it’s only indicator,
+volume as it’s only indicator,

 # 1) create a simple chart